 I remember my first day of university like it was yesterday.
 I was very anxious about the change and was worried about how I was going to fit in and find my own way.
 While university can be quite the change from our past high school experiences, it can also be a very exciting time in our lives.
 The start of university is when we can begin to branch off on our own and become our authentic selves.
-Looking back at my first year here at UOIT, these are a few tips that I would consider helpful for incoming students:
+Looking back at my first year here at UOIT, these are a few tips that I would consider helpful for incoming and prospective students:

-- Attend all of the orientations/info sessions.
 I know, do you really need to attend all of your orientations even though you are feeling somewhat comfortable already?
 Yes!
 Orientation is a great way to meet new friends, as well as upper year students that can be of benefit to you throughout the school year.
 Orientation is also a way to familiarize yourself with the campus to lessen your chance of getting lost on the first day of class.

-- Become organized.
 If organization is already one of your specialities, great!
 If not, get ready to buy a planner or a calendar of some sort because organization will be half the battle during your university career.
 University is different than high school in the way that university professors expect you to be prepared in knowing due dates in advance.
 Having a planner or some form of organizational system will minimize a lot of extra stress throughout the year.

-- Join clubs and societies on campus.
 In other words, GET INVOLVED!
 This tip is one of the most important tips from my point of view, as I wish this was something someone told me in my first year.
 Not only does getting involved on campus allow you to meet new friends and build new relationships, it also allows you to discover more about yourself and what your own interests are.
 Not to mention, there have been studies done that displayed students who are involved on campus actually have higher GPAs then those who are not (crazy, right?!).

-- Attend your classes.
 Speaking of grades…make sure to attend all of your classes!
 Yes, all of them.
 I know that this is a pretty obvious point to make, but I can’t stress it enough.
 Not only does the professor go over in detail the material for class that week, they will also relay crucial information about midterms, assignments, finals, etc. (which might not always be listed in a PowerPoint somewhere!)
 Anyway, just go to class, promise?

-- Don’t procrastinate.
 This is for all the students out there, who like myself, enjoy leaving things to the last minute in hopes everything will work out in the end.
 While this method may have worked in high school, it’s important to remember that this is now university and the same method might not work so well.
 I would highly recommend when given an assignment, to get it done as soon as possible so it’s one less thing to worry about!

-- Seek help when you need it.
 Finding the help you need, when you need it, is not a sign of weakness but a sign of strength.
 Whether it be help with school or help with mental health, the campus has many resources to offer.
 Everyone here at UOIT is here to support you and to stand with you through the good times, as well as the tougher times.

-- Remain healthy and keep a healthy diet.
 Though at times it may seem like getting a full eight hours of sleep is the last thing on your to-do list, please make it the first.
 Keeping your health intact is crucial for excelling at university as your mind and body are ultimately working together to lead you to success.
 Remember that physical exercise can not only be used to maintain physical health, but is also a great way to maintain mental health.

-- Be yourself.
 If you’re going to remember anything from this post, please remember this.
 Stay true to yourself throughout your years here at UOIT and you will find much success.
 It’s hard, especially as a first-year student, to not get caught up in what everyone else around you is doing.
 Remain focused on who you are as a person, and let that shine through all you accomplish here at UOIT.